lucy3/booknlp/README.md

 Evaluation results can be found in section 4.3 of the paper linked above, showing improved precision and purity for "main" characters of books.

-In addition, always use the spacy `trf` model if possible.
+In addition, try to use the spacy `trf` model if you have GPU access.
 From my experience, smaller spacy models exhibit more fairness-related issues (e.g. not detecting people with less common names as PERSON).

 ```
 model_params = {